-2.3.1 Bay Lake Township Program
+2.4.1 Bay Lake Township Program

 Bay Lake Township started a drop-off program in 2009.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds are provided to the Township for the program.
 The County gave a \$2,000 grant in 2009 to Bay Lake Township to enhance their recycling drop-off area by installing a fence around their recycling bins.
 Garrison Disposal started to provide service in January 2, 2009.
 Drop-off site will allow recyclable materials to be dropped off any time.
-This program is operating at a cost of \$81.40 per ton at a total rate of 67.57 tons for 2012.
+This program is operating at a cost of \$126.47 per ton at a total rate of 63.26 tons for 2013.

-2.3.2 Crosslake Program
+2.4.2 Crosslake Program

 The Crosslake Drop-Off Program has been in operation since 1991.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds are provided to the City of Crosslake.
 A curbside service began in August 1993, and ended in 1996.
-In 1996, a permanent drop-off service was in place by Crosslake Rolloff allowing recyclable materials to be dropped off any time.
+In 1996, a permanent drop-off service was in place by Crosslake Roll-off allowing recyclable materials to be dropped off any time.
 The Crosslake recycling center is open all week.
 A hauler started up a curbside service June 2007.
 Cardboard was added back as a recycled item in 2008, and plastics bottles were added in 2009.

 The projected results for this program were 41 tons per year.
-In 2012, the drop-off program recycled 184.51 tons (including the 42.59 tons for scrap metal).
+In 2013, the drop-off program recycled 173.15 tons (including the 46.96 tons for scrap metal).
 The trend for this drop-off program has been holding steady in their recycled amounts, even if the scrap metal is excluded.
-Currently, the cost for the recyclable material collected is \$162.59 per ton.
-When the curbside recycling (not funded through City) is included, the total amount of residential recycling for this area is 277.05 tons.
-The program has surpassed the original projection which is due to the amount of scrap metal collected and a very aggressive program.
+Currently, the cost for the recyclable material collected is \$173.15 per ton.
+When the curbside recycling (not funded through City) is included, the total amount of residential recycling for this area is 258.14 tons.
+The program has surpassed the original projection which is due to the amount of scrap metal collected.

-2.3.3 Deerwood/C-I-D Program
+2.4.3 Deerwood/C-I-D Program

 The Deerwood Drop-Off Program began operation in July 1991.
 Appendix 2-B shows the tabulated results of the program.
 SCORE funds were provided to the City of Deerwood to operate the program.
 Pythons of Brainerd offered a once-a-month pick up of recyclables up to 1996.
 This program was operated by Range Disposal till 1997, with the collection site being staffed with volunteers.
 In 1998, the existing drop-off program for Deerwood was incorporated under the C-I-D program.
 The drop off location was located at Range Disposal shop till October 2008.
 In November 2008, Nisswa Sanitation provided a permanently located bin for each city that will allow recyclable materials to be dropped off any time.
 The County gave a \$5,681.14 grant to the City of Deerwood and \$3,000 grant to the City of Ironton for a permanent recycling drop-off area by installing a concrete pad for their recycling bins to sit on in 2009.
-The 2012 recycled material's amount is 346.99 tons.
-The cost for the recyclable material collected is \$167.15 per ton.
+The County gave a \$3,800 grant to the City of Crosby for a permanent recycling drop-off area by installing a concrete pad at their new location for their recycling bins to sit on in 2013.
+The 2013 recycled material's amount is 345.48 tons.
+The cost for the recyclable material collected is \$167.88 per ton.

-2.3.4 Emily Program
+2.4.4 Emily Program